 The Dove of Peace Has No Place in Iraq: This design by Ikhlas shows a dove of peace that is blocked and broken by a black wall.
 The dove represents human rights and the wall represents the lack of humanity in Iraq.
 Injustice and violence prevent the dove from doing its work, says Ikhlas.

 What I Miss About Home – Baking Bread: This square was made by an artist from the Home Workshop who has withheld her name.
 She is remembering the way she used to bake bread in a traditional oven – one of the things she misses most about her old home in Syria, before she became a refugee.

 On the Road to Hope: Salima’s image shows a road out of Iraq.
 Refugees are leaving through a border crossing and heading towards the sun.
 Below the refugees Salima has stitched words that sum up the horrors that they are fleeing from: “Death, blood, and danger.”
-In front of the refugees, and between the sunbeams, Salima has stitched their goals: “Hope, safety, freedom.”
+In front of the refugees, and between the sunbeams, Salima has stitched their goals and dreams for their future: “Hope, safety, freedom.”

 Childhood in Iraq is Dead: Ikhlas is a passionate defender of human rights, and she complains that protections afforded to Iraqis by law “exist only on paper and do not translate into real life.”
 This is particularly true for children.
 Her design shows a book of children’s rights, covered in blood.
 The shoe of a child is left behind on top of the book.
 “Children in Iraq have legal rights,” Ikhlas says, but “the world forces them into adulthood.
 Childhood in Iraq is dead.”
 Many kids are on the streets instead of in schools, and they are being exploited at work because their families depend on them to supplement the family income.